-At Twentyfour, we believe that optimizing and maintaining your digital systems and websites are important to achieve a good business result.
+At Twentyfour, we believe that optimizing and maintaining systems and websites is important to achieving a good business result.

-Andrius Bendikas, who is our Head of Account Management at Twentyfour, describes in the following sections what the benefits of a maintenance agreement are and what exactly it entails.
+Andrius Bendikas, our Head of Account Management, describes in the following sections the benefits of a maintenance agreement and what it entails.

-Maintaining a system (website, webshop, integration, or other software programs) means that the system is up to date when it comes to versions (dependencies) of any libraries, plugins, core system (e.g. WordPress’ CMS core), and other technology related services used in the system.
-In addition, one must host in the right place, be up to date in relation to the security and monitoring standards, the system must be well documented, and be well supported by a team that manages the systems (typically DevOps).
+Maintaining a system (website, webshop, integration, or other software programs) means that the system is updated when it comes to versions (dependencies) of any libraries, plugins, core system (e.g. WordPress’ CMS core), and other technology-related services used in the system.
+In addition, one must host in the right place, be up to date with the security and monitoring standards, and the system must be well documented and supported by a team (typically DevOps).

 Which elements are important to maintain, to ensure effective maintenance of one’s systems?

-Of course, there are many factors that come into play when it comes to maintenance.
-However, there are still 5 elements that are more important than others in terms of ensuring maintenance and upkeep of one’s systems – and we will get into them here.
+Of course, many factors come into play when it comes to maintenance.
+However, there are still 5 elements that are more important when ensuring maintenance and upkeep of one’s systems.
+We will get into them here:

 1. The system must be up to date

-IF the system isn’t updated, it will typically lead to unexpected crashes, which will take longer and cost more money to repair due to the age of the system, than if (an otherwise “old”) system had been updated.
+If the system isn’t updated, it will typically lead to unexpected crashes, which will take longer and cost more money to repair due to the age of the system.
 And a website with downtime ultimately also means lost sales.

-In addition, it will give a bad impression of the company to customers or other visitors who use the system, if it does not work.
-Fortunately, many major crashes can be avoided with proper updates of the system, website, webshop, integration(s), and other software programs.
+In addition, it will give a bad impression of the company to customers or other visitors who use the system if it doesn’t work.
+Fortunately, many major crashes can be avoided with proper system updates, website, webshop, integration(s), and other software programs.

 2. It’s important to host in the right place

-This is extremely critical as the issues are sometimes system related (see previous section) or server related.
-When there are server problems, it’s important to know where the system is hosted at, so the problem can be found and narrowed down.
-If hosting is done with a cheap provider without a support team (or a slow support team), it may be necessary to move a solution to a new server, and this is a lengthy and expensive process.
+This is extremely critical as the issues are sometimes system related (see the previous section) or server-related.
+When there are server problems, it’s essential to know where the system is hosted.
+This ensures that the problem can be found and narrowed down.
+If hosting is done with a cheap provider without a support team (or a slow support team), moving a solution to a new server may be necessary.
+By doing so, you will experience a lengthy and expensive process.

-The time it takes to find and solve the problem can be extremely difficult to predict.
-If hosting takes place in a place that does not allow much customization when it comes to the server, the problem may not be resolved.
+The time it takes to find and solve the problem can be challenging to predict.
+If hosting takes place in a place that does not allow much customization of the server, the issue may not be resolved.

-All of the above can create a long process in terms of correcting any errors/crashes, high costs, and many dissatisfied users.
+All of the above can create a long process for correcting errors/crashes, high costs, and many dissatisfied users.

 3. You must be up to date with the latest security and surveillance standards

 Many systems have security holes that are constantly exploited.
 This means that insecure passwords make the systems easily hackable.
-If the login to the admin panel is easy, this can be used brutally to hack the system – it’s e.g. not a good idea if a login ends along the lines ofof www.yourdomain.com/admin.
+If the login to the admin panel is easy, this can be used brutally to hack the system.
+It’s e.g. not a good idea if a login ends along the lines of www.yourdomain.com/admin.

-In addition, lack of monitoring can make it impossible to prevent the problems that could otherwise be avoided and will also result in a lack of backup(s).
+In addition, a lack of monitoring can make it impossible to prevent the problems that could otherwise be avoided and result in a lack of backup(s).

-Lack of monitoring naturally leads to lots of data loss, hacked data, webshop, and websites that are down as well as a long wait to get the site up and running again while we get rid of hackers.
-Therefore, it’s important to keep up to date with the latest security and surveillance standards.
+Lack of monitoring naturally leads to lots of data loss, hacked data, webshop, and websites that are down, and a long wait to get the site up and running again while we get rid of hackers.
+Therefore, keeping up to date with the latest security and surveillance standards is important.

 4. It’s important to be well supported by the team that manages the systems (typically DevOps)

 This becomes very important when the system becomes more complex and has many users.
 Having the right team to update, secure, and document the system is key to the system’s long-term stability and success – from a technical point of view.
-This is where systems maintained by an in-house IT-person or a freelancer begin to crumble.
-And when a person quits or the freelancer is busy, questions and tasks can easily start to pile up.
-At Twentyfour, we have our own DevOps team who are eager to help our customers maintain the solutions as best they can and avoid a lot of potential problems.
-It’s important to have a good team in order to achieve common goals and results.
+This is where systems maintained by an in-house IT person or a freelancer begin to crumble.
+And when a person quits, or the freelancer is busy, questions and tasks can quickly pile up.
+At Twentyfour, we have our DevOps team who are eager to help our customers maintain the solutions as best they can and avoid many potential problems.
+Having an excellent team to achieve common goals and results is important.

 5. The system must be well documented

-Whether the system is developed internally with a freelancer or through an agency, you come a long way with good documentation (i.e. that the system is supported by factual and reliable documentation).
-Good documentation can help solve problems faster and move the system faster from one server to another.
+Whether the system is developed internally with a freelancer or through an agency, you come a long way with good documentation (i.e., that the system is supported by factual and reliable documentation).
+Good documentation can help solve problems faster and move the system more quickly from one server to another.

-On another note, it’ll also help to avoid wasted time and high costs, as it will require less time to familiarize the system.
-It’s even important to understand why the system was built to begin with, what the purpose was behind it, what it was meant to do, and what it was not meant to do.
+On another note, it’ll also help avoid wasted time and high costs, as it will require less time to familiarize with the system.
+It’s even important to understand why the system was built, its purpose, what it was meant to do, and what it was not meant to do.

-As an example, at Twentyfour we use Design Document to document the “Design” behind the system, its purpose, requirements, technical specifications, and why certain solutions in the system have been implemented.
+As an example, at Twentyfour we use a Design Document to document the “Design” behind the system.
+The document contains the system’s purpose, requirements, technical specifications, and why specific solutions in the system have been implemented.
 This helps us internally, it helps our client, and in case we collaborate with another agency that needs a bit of information, we are able to deliver it quickly.

 Let’s quickly summarize…

-There are clearly many benefits to maintaining one’s systems and solutions – internally as well as externally.
+There are many benefits to maintaining one’s systems and solutions – internally and externally.
 Let’s summarize the benefits below:

-- If a company wishes to position themselves favorably in the market, it’s essential that they stay up to date on the latest technological versions.
+- If a company wishes to position itself favorably in the market, it must stay up to date on the latest technological versions.

 If you’d like the security in knowing that your systems run optimally, then you are more than welcome to contact us for a non-committal talk, and we will take it from there.
-Our operation and hosting agreements ensure that your digital systems and websites run 24/7, which means that you will always be able to give your customers the best experience.
+Our operation and hosting agreement ensures that your digital systems and websites run 24/7.
+This secures that you always will be able to give your customers the best experience.

-At Twentyfour, we really want to help you with the maintenance of your systems
+At Twentyfour, we want to help you with the maintenance of your systems

-At Twentyfour, we want to have control over our clients’ maintenance, so that we can help them in the best possible way in all aspects of the maintenance agreement itself.
-A maintenance agreement in Twentyfour entails that we become an IT partner that ensures that all business-critical and non-critical needs are met.
+At Twentyfour, we want to control our clients’ maintenance so that we can help them in the best possible way in all aspects of the maintenance agreement itself.
+Our maintenance agreement entails that we become an IT partner that secure that all business-critical and non-critical needs are met.
 That is, if something should go wrong, it is our job to fix it.
 We make sure to warn our clients when passwords are not secure and when to change administrator panel links to custom links that a web robot cannot find.
 We monitor the systems around the clock and make constant backups to avoid potential problems.
-Our team is always ready – and we believe that responsibility is shared, and that individual success equals team success.
+Our team is always ready – and we believe that responsibility is shared and that individual success equals team success.